Career pathways for allied health professionals and assistants

 The Policy Directive applies to the nursing, midwifery and allied health professions and provides for a consistent, systematic approach to the decision-making, planning, implementation, and evaluation/monitoring of advanced and extended scope of practice roles across SA Health.

-The State-wide Occupational Therapy Advisory Group has recently undertaken a project that explored the current developments, initiatives, competencies and framework both nationally and internationally, for Occupational Therapy advanced practice scope of practice roles.
+The State-wide Occupational Therapy Advisory Group has undertaken a project that explored the current developments, initiatives, competencies and framework both nationally and internationally, for Occupational Therapy advanced practice scope of practice roles.
 This framework has been developed to guide the successful development, implementation and evaluation of advanced practice roles within palliative care for Occupational Therapy (OT) in SA Health.
 View the Advanced Scope of Practice Framework: Occupational Therapy in Palliative Care (PDF 2MB).

 The Ministerial Taskforce on health practitioner expanded scope of practice